Exeter City Club Profile

-The away end is uncovered terracing, the St James Road Terrace, which holds a little over a thousand.
+The away end is uncovered terracing, the St James Road Terrace, which holds up to 1,053 spectators.

 You should note that this is an uncovered terrace behind the goal, and is very typical of the sort that we used to experience in the

 Conference - shallow steps and thus not the best of views if you are small and arrive just before kick-off.

 a small number of seats - around 300.

 For the 2015-16 League Two match, Exeter City are charging as follows:

 Adults: £24.00; Over-62s: £20.00; Under-18s/Students with NUS Card: £10.00.

 Adults: £16.00; Over-62s: £13.00; Under-18s/Students with NUS Card: £5.00.